-The following are some of the few use cases for drones enabled by Cape technology; many more are emerging daily.
+The following are some of the use cases for drones enabled by Cape technology; many more are emerging daily.

-Oil, Gas, and Chemical Production
+Oil, Gas and Chemical

 Downstream facilities are using drones for chimney and flare inspection, asset tracking, and security.
 Midstream operations are conducting regular remote inspections of pipelines and investigating alarms or reports of incidents to ascertain which experts to deploy.
 Upstream operations are dispersing drones throughout their fields to reduce the number of regular visits to well pads saving valuable travel time.